Student Council has an incredibly exciting Catholic Schools Week planned!

 Throughout the week, prayers will be offered in thanksgiving for all of the gifts with which the St. Pius X community is blessed, with a focus on the parents and friends in the SPX community who do so much for all of us.

 On Tuesday, we appreciate one half of our community of knowledge--the students.
-We know we have the best students here at SPX, so we will honor them with an ice cream sundae bar at lunch!
-Students are also allowed to dress down with a St. Pius shirt.
+We know we have the best students here at SPX, so we are hosting a dress down with a St. Pius shirt.
 During lunch, you will be signing cards that will be delivered to the Catholic schools in our community on Wednesday.

 On Wednesday, we show our appreciation for the other Catholic schools in our community.
 Students are allowed to wear spirit wear from their grade school with their SPX uniform pants.We will be delivering gift baskets and the cards signed on Tuesday to the front offices of our Catholic grade schools.

 On Thursday, accolades go to the other half of our community of knowledge--the faculty and staff who guide and encourage the students in their academic efforts.
-To thank them, StuCo will provide breakfast for them and the faculty and staff will have their own jeans day.
+To thank them, StuCo will provide breakfast for them and the faculty and staff will have their own dress down day.

 Mass on Friday allows our community to practice our faith, receive the eucharist, hear God’s word, and praise God for our many blessings.